SteveBarnett/Remixing/_thinking/ai/how-to-anti-ai-better.md

 - [Burnout from Humans](https://burnoutfromhumans.net/) - A Little Book About AI That Is Not Really About AI
 - **Reduce the harm: AI Literacy**
     - Critically, effectively, relatively safely
-    - How to ise AI reduces risks
+    - How to use AI reduces risks
     - Privacy risks, opt out of user-content training, or locally host
     - Ubiquity of hallucinations, avoid LLMs for generating info
-    - Sycophany - use them to falisy rather than validate
+    - Sycophancy - use them to falsify rather than validate
     - **Literacy may show that people use AI less** - Higher literacy makes for lower receptivity
         - **What it can do, what it can't**
         - **Less dangerous if they do use it, less likely to fall into its traps**